List of Category 3 Pacific hurricanes: Landfalls

-Of the 85 Category 3 hurricanes in the east and central Pacific, a total of 15 made landfall while still a tropical cyclone, collectively resulting in 20 landfalls.
+Of the 88 Category 3 hurricanes in the east and central Pacific, a total of 15 made landfall while still a tropical cyclone, collectively resulting in 20 landfalls.
 As tropical cyclones approach land, they tend to weaken due to land interaction, cooler waters, shallower waters due to shelving, increased vertical wind shear, or dry air.
-As such, only five of these 14 hurricanes have made landfall while still at Category 3 intensity: Olivia of 1967, Olivia of 1975, Kiko of 1989, Lane of 2006, and John of 2024.
-Only four made more than one landfall during their lifespan: Hilary of 1993, which made three landfalls, as well as Olivia of 1967, Fausto of 1996, and John of 2024 which made two landfalls each.
-Only two years – 1971 and 1984 – saw more than one Category 3 hurricane make landfall, though in neither year any of those Category 3 hurricanes made landfall as hurricanes.
+As such, only five of these 15 hurricanes have made landfall while still at Category 3 intensity: Olivia of 1967, Olivia of 1975, Kiko of 1989, Lane of 2006, and John of 2024.
+Only four made more than one landfall during their lifespan: Hilary of 1993, which made three landfalls, as well as Olivia of 1967, Fausto of 1996, and John of 2024, which made two landfalls each.
+Only two years – 1971 and 1984 – saw more than one Category 3 hurricane make landfall, though in neither year did any of those Category 3 hurricanes make landfall as hurricanes.
 In the following table, dates where storms made landfall are listed next to the landfall locations.